Michelin restaurants in Edinburgh: ultimate guide

 Distinction: Michelin recommended

-Tucked away in London Road gardens northeast of Princes Street is Gardener’s Cottage.
-And in fact the cute stone cottage formerly the home of a Royal gardener.
-In modern times, the produce of the kitchen garden here still supplies much of the menu.
+Tucked away in London Road gardens northeast of Princes Street is Gardener’s Cottage, and in fact the cute stone cottage formerly the home of a Royal gardener.

 It’s all about seasonal and communal eating at Gardener’s Cottage.
 Set menus offer six courses for lunch or seven for dinner, and there is the option of a wine flight to accompany your meal.